FAQ

 For voipfone, your reregister setting should be 60 seconds at all times, the re-register of 3600 will cause problems such as this.
 Please change it to 60 seconds and see what happens.
 If you still have problems let us know.

-If you are getting a 408 error from x-lite this means you are not receiving any response from the sip registration server that you are attempting to connect to with x-lite.
-There are a number of reasons for this but they could be caused by:
+If you are getting a 408 error from X-Lite, this means you are not receiving any response from the SIP registration server that you are attempting to connect to with X-Lite.
+There are several reasons for this, but they could be caused by:

 a) Your router b) Your firewall c) Anti-spyware

 Try disabling any firewall software you have running on your desktop.
-You can also try connected directly to your cable/DSL modem and bypass your router to determine if the router is causing this problem.
-You could also try disabling the QOS setting which is under Options -> Advanced Menu -> Quality of Service.
+You can also try connecting directly to your cable/DSL modem and bypassing your router to determine if the router is causing this problem.
+You could also try disabling the QOS setting, which is under Options -> Advanced Menu -> Quality of Service.

 This error may be caused by incorrect server information (domain, server address) entered in your SIP account.
 Double-check this information.